 Decorated in hospital-issue grays and dirty whites, my grandpa's tiny nursing-home room gets its only splashes of color from his green cardigan and a framed photograph perched on his window sill, showing him and Grandma.
 When I visit, I find the drab environment stifling and can only imagine how dreary it is for Grandpa.

 Grandpa doesn't complain.
-But architects, designers and a growing number of health-care administrators believe the right colors – well beyond shades of gray – can make people's experience with health-care environments more positive, help facilities compete, and possibly even provide therapeutic benefits to patients, from the newborn to the aged.
+But healthcare interior designers, architects, and a growing number of administrators believe the right medical colors – well beyond shades of gray – can make people's experience with healthcare environments more positive, help facilities compete, and possibly even provide therapeutic benefits to patients, from the newborn to the aged.

-With nearly $20 billion spent on the construction of health-care facilities each year, the stakes for getting it right are high.
-"We respond favorably to color and light in nature," says Roz Cama, chairwoman of the Center for Health Design.
+With nearly $20 billion spent on the construction of healthcare facilities each year, the stakes for getting it right are high.
+"We respond favorably to color and light in nature," says Roz Cama, chairwoman of The Center for Health Design.
 "Retail designers frequently use this concept to lure customers and keep them shopping longer; hospitality designers use color to make guests feel relaxed."
-But, when it comes to health-care design, "we often fail to use the full spectrum of color and light to enhance the healing process."
+But, when it comes to healthcare interior design, "we often fail to use the full spectrum of color and light to enhance the healing process."